Anne Firor Scott Award in Women’s History

 These are one-time awards for undergraduates who plan to take the History Senior Honors Seminar and graduate students working on seminar projects or dissertations on any aspect of women’s history.
-The award may be used for travel, living expenses, direct costs incurred in collecting and analyzing information, or as a means of recognizing outstanding research work.
+The award may be used for travel, living expenses and direct costs incurred in collecting and analyzing information.
 Winners will be asked to report on the use of these funds and their work.
 Undergraduate and graduate student projects will be evaluated separately.
-Recent graduates may also be considered.

 Students should have a well-defined research project that they wish to pursue on their own are encouraged to apply for this award to conduct independent research.
 Students seeking to work in close collaboration with a faculty mentor are particularly encouraged to apply for this award and to work with a faculty member in a faculty-initiated project for the year while making their own distinct contribution to the overall research endeavor.

 The application consists a completed application form and three copies of the following:

 - PROPOSAL – A proposal of 2-3 pages addressed to the Anne Scott Award Committee.
 The proposal should describe the student's overall project or the specific resource materials for study, as well as the reasons for undertaking the project; the status of work already in process; a budget for requested funds; and an explanation of other funds available to the student.

 - REFERENCE LETTER – Applicants should provide a detailed letter from a faculty member as a reference, or it pursuing a faculty-student project, a letter from the faculty mentor that describes the overall research project of which the student's work will be a part, as well as an assessment of the student's abilities to contribute to the project.

 - RESUME/CV – A copy of a current resume or curriculum vitae.